The style of music I play and / or work in is not western classical music. Is the programme for me?

 How do I pay my fees?

-Fees can be made in full or in three payments, due as follows:
+Payment of fees can be made in full or in three equal instalments due on the following dates:

-Payment is made via Trinity Laban’s online web payment system.
+Payment is made via Trinity Laban’s online web payment system upon acceptance of offer of a place and prior to enrolment.

 Are Certificate: The Practice of Music Making fees eligible for Student Finance?